 - ask for what you desire most;

-- give mindful erotic touch to your partner;
+- give a mindful erotic touch to your partner;

 - improve pelvic-heart connection;